industry-standard-good-practice/detective-ml/README.md

 # 🔍 DetectiveML

 **DetectiveML** is an AI-powered murder mystery game where you play as a detective solving procedurally generated cases.
-Interrogate suspects, gather evidence, uncover contradictions, and make your accusation — all powered by Google Gemini.
+Interrogate suspects, gather evidence, uncover contradictions, and make your accusation.

 ## How It Works